Creation Program

 Program Director

-Bessie Cheng (she/they) is an award winning queer Chinese-Canadian writer and actor.
+Bessie Cheng is an award winning queer Chinese-Canadian writer and actor.
 She graduated from the Playwriting and Devised Theatre program at York University.
-Her first play, Dirt, received the Ellen Ross Stuart Award from the Ontario Arts Foundation and was nominated for the RBC Emerging Playwright Award from Playwrights Guild of Canada.
-She is a recipient of the 2021 Promising Pen Award from Cahoots Theatre and is named one of their theatre-makers that will help shape the next 30 years in Canadian theatre.
+Her first play received an award from the Ontario Arts Foundation and was nominated for the RBC Emerging Playwright Award from Playwrights Guild of Canada.
+Bessie’s is named one of 30 theatre-makers that will help shape the next 30 years in Canadian theatre.

 Celia Green